 • Zest from an organic Seville Orange peel

 Pallazi drops 4 dashes of Angostura Bitters into a prepared frozen martini glass.
 Recall Bond tells the waiter to shake the cocktail 'very well until ice cold'.

 Then tops the glass up with 3 measures of No. 3 London Dry Gin, one measure of Potocki Vodka and half a measure of Sacred Amber Vermouth.
 He uses the Sacred (named after the distillery) Vermouth as it's made in England, like Mr Fleming.
 In the 1950's, vodka was refined from cheap brands of potatoes.
 This made the vodka rather oily.
 To disperse the oil, Fleming’s Bond ordered his martinis shaken.
 Shaking is said to dissolve the Vermouth better.

 He recommends putting the Vermouth straight back into the fridge after serving, extending its lifespan upto 3 months.

 A large twist of zest from an organic Seville orange, extracting its fragrant oils.
 Finally, he gently swirls the orange zest around the rim and drops it into the martini glass and serves.

 A shaken martini is considered unconventional, unless it is a Vesper.

 Shaking rather than stirring changes two properties.
-The fast, rapid movement in shaker melts more of the ice than a gentle stir and dilutes the drink.
-The drink appears cloudy rather than clear caused by the small fragments of ice.
+The fast, rapid movement in the shaker melts more of the ice than a gentle stir diluting the drink.
+It appears cloudy rather than clear caused by the small fragments of ice.
 It also makes the drink colder.
 Note however, in the films, Bond’s martini’s never appear cloudy.

 One theory why Bond chose a weaker drink was to keep his observational skills sharp, while at the same time appearing tipsy.
-Such is it's potency, Pallazi allows only two Vespers for each customer.
+Such is it's potency, Pallazi allows a maximum of only two Vespers for each customer.

 Cost per Duke's Bar Vesper Martini Cocktail